InterviewsExclusive Interview With Kimberly Patlis Walsh, President of CRS

 Kimberly Patlis Walsh:

 Cyber security on its own is not particularly challenging, rather it requires a material amount of attention to detail.
-Unfortunately, there is no way around needing cyber security protocols, business continuity protocols and enterprise protections in place.
+Unfortunately, there is no way around the need for cyber security protocols, business continuity protocols, and enterprise protections.

 • Multi-factor authentication tools to safely access internal computer systems